genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 the `analysis_grest=YES `in `[REMD]`.
 The option enables calculation of energies with different solute temperatures.
 The energies with different solute temperatures of each replica are written in `step4_rep{}.ene`.
-The important part of the control file (`step4.inp`) is as follows:
+Please see following the important options in the control file `step4.inp`:

 ```toml
 [REMD]